How Much Does It Cost to Hire a Bookkeeper in Canada?

 2. Lack of physical presence could hinder communication (setting out your communication expectations, schedule, and emergency protocols during onboarding can mitigate delays)

-Remember: While the cost of hiring a bookkeeper will depend on your budget and needs, the opportunity cost of doing your own books is often higher than what you’d pay to outsource those tasks
+Remember: While hiring a bookkeeper will depend on your budget and needs, the opportunity cost of doing your own books is often higher than what you’d pay to outsource those tasks

 At Enkel, we provide outsourced bookkeeping services to businesses and nonprofit organizations in Vancouver, Victoria, Kelowna, Calgary, Toronto, and other cities across Canada.